EricGao888/RumorDetection/attention/README.md

 # attention version

 ## Data
-* download the dataset from the link
+* download the dataset from the link and put it under the RumorDetection folder
 * data process: under /dataset
 * twitter15_new and twitter16_new has the data  which has same records with Tree Structure but the format is different
 * process.py load the data from the twitter15_new and twitter16_new to pickle file which is used in run.py